-Broken glass set in mortar is sometimes used as a security topping.
+Broken glass on top of a wall or fence, set in mortar, is sometimes used as a security topping.
 However, if it is installed and someone is injured by the glass, the building owner may be liable under the Occupiers’ Liability Acts.
 And the effectiveness of broken glass against determined intruders can also be limited: glass can easily be smashed with a hammer and a blanket can be laid over the top, to enable someone to climb over a fence or wall.

 ExMesh™ security toppings – combining expanded metal with anti-climb roller barriers

-The Expanded Metal Company has been developing and manufacturing highly effective anti-intruder solutions since the 1980s.
+The Expanded Metal Company has been developing and manufacturing highly effective anti-intruder solutions and creating anti-climb measures since the 1980s.